-With regard to debt, asset-backed financing with an obligation to comply with the LTV ratio on the Company's assets (obligation to comply with an LTV ratio of less than 70%, mainly), accounted for 48% of all financing taken out, plus bonds, with the obligation to respect an LTV ratio of less than 65%, which accounted for 30% of all financing taken out.
-The Company's LTV stood at 43% at 31 December 2021, well below the level of its covenants.
+With regard to debt, asset-backed financing with an obligation to comply with the LTV ratio on the Company's assets (obligation to comply with a net LTV ratio excluding duties of less than 70%, mainly), accounted for 50% of all financing taken out, plus bonds, with the obligation to respect a net LTV ratio excluding duties of less than 65%, which accounted for 32% of all financing taken out.
+The Company's net LTV ratio excluding duties stood at 45% at 31 December 2022, well below the level of its covenants.